CodeGoat24/UnifiedReward/README.md

 😊 We are actively gathering feedback from the community to improve our models. **We welcome your input and encourage you to stay updated through our repository**!!

-🔥🔥🔥 We release **UnifiedReward-2.0**-qwen-[[3b](https://huggingface.co/CodeGoat24/UnifiedReward-2.0-qwen-3b)/[7b](https://huggingface.co/CodeGoat24/UnifiedReward-2.0-qwen-7b)/~~[32b](https://huggingface.co/CodeGoat24/UnifiedReward-2.0-qwen-32b)/[72b](https://huggingface.co/CodeGoat24/UnifiedReward-2.0-qwen-72b)].~~
+[2025/9/25] 🔥🔥🔥 We release **UnifiedReward-2.0**-qwen-[[3b](https://huggingface.co/CodeGoat24/UnifiedReward-2.0-qwen-3b)/[7b](https://huggingface.co/CodeGoat24/UnifiedReward-2.0-qwen-7b)/[32b](https://huggingface.co/CodeGoat24/UnifiedReward-2.0-qwen-32b)/[72b](https://huggingface.co/CodeGoat24/UnifiedReward-2.0-qwen-72b)].
-We found minor noise in the training data of UnifiedReward-2.0.
-The data is being cleaned and the model retrained, **with an updated release expected within a week**.
-Thanks for your continuous support!
->This version introduces several new capabilities:
+This version introduces several new capabilities:
 >
 >1. **Pairwise scoring** for image and video generation assessment on **_Alignment_**, **_Coherence_**, **_Style_** dimensions.
 >
 >2. **Pointwise scoring** for image and video generation assessment on **_Alignment_**, **_Coherence/Physics_**, **_Style_** dimensions.
 >
->Welcome to try the latest version, and the inference code is available at [`inference_qwen/UnifiedReward-2.0-inference`](https://github.com/CodeGoat24/UnifiedReward/tree/main/inference_qwen/UnifiedReward-2.0-inference) directory.
+Welcome to try the latest version, and the inference code is available at [`inference_qwen/UnifiedReward-2.0-inference`](https://github.com/CodeGoat24/UnifiedReward/tree/main/inference_qwen/UnifiedReward-2.0-inference) directory.

 🔥 We release **SGLang** and **vLLM** inference code in `sglang_llava` and `vllm_qwen` directories!